-Flat-water paddling is one of the greatest equalizers and a fun way to enjoy the summer.
+Flat-water paddling is easily accessible and a fun way to enjoy the summer.
 We offer kayak and paddle board lessons and tours in North Lake Tahoe.
 Those new to paddling should join us for a lesson before joining a tour.

 - Participant and care provider need to be able to follow directions in order to perform a self rescue and be capable of performing a self rescue.